 Bravery/Courage (Bear): Bravery is the ability to face danger, fear, or changes with confidence and bravery.
-Though gentle by nature, the ferociousness of a mother Bear when one of her cubs is approached is the true definition of courage.
-To have the mental and moral strength to overcome fears that prevents us from living our true spirit as human beings is a great challenge that must be met with the same vigor and intensity as a mother bear protecting her cub.
-Check out the Chenoa's story to learn more about what it means to have courage.
+Though gentle by nature, the ferociousness of a Mama Bear when one of her cubs is approached is the true definition of courage.
+To have the mental and moral strength to overcome fears that prevents us from living our true spirit as human beings is a great challenge that must be met with the same vigor and intensity as a Mama Bear protecting her cub.
+Check out Chenoa’s story to learn more about what it means to have courage.

 Truth (Turtle): To know truth is to know and understand all of the original laws as given by the Creator- and to remain faithful to them.
 When the Creator gave man the seven sacred laws, Grandmother Turtle was present to ensure the laws would never be lost or forgotten.
 On the back of a Turtle are the 13 moons, each representing the truth of one cycle of the Earth’s rotations around the sun.
 The 28 markings on her back represent the cycle of the moon an of a woman’s body.